vyneer/docker-streamdvr/README.md

 * If you want your changes to persist, include a copy of the config folder and bind mount it to the app at /app/config.

 ### Changelog:
 * **April 18th, 2022** Package updates: Alpine 3.15, youtube-dl 2021.12.17, yt-dlp 2022.04.08, streamdvr (my fork, at least for now) gets pulled directly from GitHub.
 Add the ability to add custom scripts.
+Add the w3-upload script.
 * **August 2nd, 2021** Package updates: StreamDVR v0.14, Alpine 3.14, youtube-dl 2021.06.06 & streamlink 2.3.0
 * **May 3rd, 2021:** Rebase image to LinuxServer.io's Alpine image for customizable permissions.
 * **November 24, 2020:** Upgrade packages: Alpine 3.12, youtube-dl 2020.11.24, streamlink 1.7.0.
 Added healthcheck via [healthchecks.io](https://healthchecks.io/).